sharetribe/flex-docs/src/docs/concepts-transactions/reviews/index.md

 listings, and customer reviews encourage providers to accept business from well-rated customers.

-In Flex, reviews can have a rating between 1-5 and text content.
+In Flex, reviews can have a rating between 1-5, as well as text content.
 By default, reviews are given at the end of a transaction.

 The customer reviews the transaction's listing.
 Since providers can have